SierraSoftworks/minback-mongo/README.md

 #### `MINIO_BUCKET=backups`
 The Minio bucket you wish to store your backup in.

+#### `ENCRYPTION_KEY`
+(Optional) The OpenSSL symmetric key to protect the archive with.
+Should be sufficiently long to prevent dictionary based attacks.

 ### `DATE_FORMAT=+%Y-%m-%d`
 The date format you would like to use when naming your backup files.
 Files are named `$DB-$DATE.archive`.